TejveerSingh13/ProblemSkill-/README.md

 Contains my solutions to some leetcode problems, vanilla JS, and DSA in JS

 ## Data Structures in Repo
-Check in DataStructures and Algorithms --> DS's
+Check in ./DataStructures and Algorithms/DS's
 ### 1. Singly Linked List
 #### Node class: